This page was reviewed under our medical and editorial policy by

 This page was updated on June 6, 2022.

-Our mesothelioma experts use a variety of tests and tools designed for diagnosing mesothelioma, evaluating the disease and personalizing each patient’s treatment plan.
-We continue to use these tools throughout mesothelioma treatment, to track the size of the tumor(s), monitor the response to treatment, and modify the plan when needed.
+Mesothelioma experts use a variety of specialized tests and tools designed to diagnose mesothelioma, evaluating the disease and personalizing each patient’s treatment plan.
+These tools are also used throughout mesothelioma treatment, to track the size of the tumor(s), monitor the response to treatment and modify the plan when needed.

-Endoscopic biopsy techniques that may be performed to diagnose mesothelioma include:
+Endoscopic biopsy techniques may be performed to diagnose mesothelioma, including:

-CT scans: These imaging tests are frequently used when making a mesothelioma diagnosis, because they may help pinpoint the location of cancer in the body.
+CT scans: These imaging tests are frequently used when making a mesothelioma diagnosis to help pinpoint the location of cancer in the body.
 Typically, patients with pleural mesothelioma receive a CT of the chest with contrast dye.
-CT scans typically take 10 to 15 minutes to perform.
+CT scans typically take 10 minutes to 15 minutes to perform.

 MRI: Because mesothelioma may spread to the diaphragm, an MRI may be used to look at the diaphragm, the muscle used for breathing, which separates the chest from the abdomen.